Terradue/sar-helpers/README.md

 #sar-helpers

-*sar-helpers* are a set of bash function to ease the extration of information out of SAR data.
+*sar-helpers* are a set of bash function to ease the extraction of information out of SAR data.

 ## Motivation